Short trip to Nigeria

 Some of the waiting men held various signs that were difficult to make out in the half light of the drop-off zone so I stepped across the road to take a closer look.
 There was a chap with a big red cross on his t-shirt, two held signs saying CRS.
 One read ‘Welcome Mrs Ejembi’.
 There didn’t seem to be anyone to meet me.
 Perhaps sensing my uncertainty, one of the Brits from the flight paused as he strode across to be greeted by a local driver.
 ‘You OK?’

 ‘Thanks – I’m being met.’
 I said, wondering if that was true.
 Normally I would have patiently waited but didn’t want to be the last to leave the airport in what felt like a totally female-free zone.

-I phoned the number I had for Andrew and my slight deafness, an intermittent signal, and a strong accent meant a tangled but eventually reassuring conversation and a little later I spotted a short chap with a well-used sign and James introduced himself with a wide smile.
+I phoned the number I had for Andrew and my slight deafness, an intermittent signal, and a strong Nigerian accent meant a tangled but eventually reassuring conversation.
+A little later, I spotted a short chap with a well-used VSO sign and James introduced himself with a wide smile.
 'You are welcome.'
 I heard for the first of many times.

 He drove us at breakneck speed, weaving and swerving through a short monsoon to Gwarinpa, the largest estate in the whole of Africa, James informed me, and a salubrious corner of Abuja where a lot of international charities have their headquarters.

 James mentioned that up until a year ago there had been some security problems in Abuja, but not now.
 ‘What men with guns on the street?’
 I asked, wanting him to elaborate.